Sandy, Bedfordshire: Administrative history

 In 1927 the parish of Sandy was made an urban district, making it independent from the Biggleswade Rural District.
 The urban district council continued to meet at the fire station until 1946, when it bought Boyne House at 7 St Neots Road and converted it to become its offices and meeting place.

 Sandy Urban District was abolished in 1974 to become part of Mid Bedfordshire.
 A successor parish was created covering the former urban district.
 The re-established parish council declared the parish to be a town, allowing it to take the style "town council" and appoint a mayor.
 In 1978 the town council left Boyne House and returned to 10 Cambridge Road, this time taking over the whole building; the fire station had moved to a new building on Ivel Road in 1954.
 Mid Bedfordshire in turn was abolished in 2009 to become part of Central Bedfordshire.

 Constituency

 Sandy is within the parliamentary constituency of North Bedfordshire.

 Geography

 Sandy is 43 mi north of Central London with the county town of Bedford 8 mi to the west.
 St Neots, Cambridgeshire lies 7 mi to the north with Biggleswade 3 mi to the south.

 The River Ivel, a tributary of the River Great Ouse, runs through the town.
 Parts of the town and adjoining land are designated as a Flood Warning Area.
 The Greensand Ridge, an escarpment which runs through Buckinghamshire, Bedfordshire, and Cambridgeshire, runs to the south and east of the town.

 The Sandy Heath transmitting station, a 244 m television broadcast mast, is located to the east of the town.

 Civil parish

-In addition to the town of Sandy and the conjoined suburban area of Girtford, the parish includes the hamlets of Beeston and Seddington, both alongside the A1 to the south, as well as Stratford near the railway line to the southeast.
+In addition to the town of Sandy (including Girtford), the parish includes the village of Beeston and the hamlets of Seddington and Stratford.